Monday, February 22nd, 2021

 Medicaid coverage for pregnant women ends 60 days after delivery, but risk of illness and death related to pregnancy can continue up to a year after birth.
 Most (87%) of maternal deaths in Mississippi occur after delivery, many of them well after the end of coverage[iii].

-Options For A Comprehensive Package of Maternal Medicaid Coverage
+Policy Options For Comprehensive Coverage

 Several policies can address these gaps in care for women from households living at 138-200% FPL, including: